aipescience/queryparser/README.rst

     pip install queryparser-python3

 Alternatively, you can clone the repository and install it from there.
-However, this step also requires generating the parser which is a slighly more elaborate process (see below).
+However, this step also requires generating the parser which is a slightly more elaborate process (see below).